stefanhayden/AudioAlerts/README.md

-AudioAlerts.io Browser Agent
+AudioAlerts.io JS Agent
 ===============

-The browser agent for triggering dings, cheers, chimes, and bings.
+The JS agent for triggering dings, cheers, chimes, and bings from both the browser and server.
 Don't spend time looking at dashboard when you can be audibly notified.